Researchers look into Lake Superior algae bloom

 DULUTH, Minn.
-(AP) — Scientists are investigating an unprecedented algae bloom in Lake Superior and have sent samples for lab testing to determine if it’s toxic.
+(AP) — Scientists are investigating an unprecedented algae bloom in Lake Superior and have sent samples for lab testing to determine if it is toxic.

-Minnesota Public Radio reports that kayakers and other visitors to the popular lakeshores along eastern Minnesota and northwestern Wisconsin found green scummy algae last week on Lake Superior’s surface.
+Kayakers and other visitors to the popular lakeshores along eastern Minnesota and northwestern Wisconsin found green scummy algae last week on Lake Superior’s surface, Minnesota Public Radio reported .

-Robert Sterner directs the Large Lakes Observatory at the University of Minnesot- Duluth.
-He says the bloom has largely dissipated but reports suggest it stretched 50 miles (80.5 kilometers) along the shoreline from near Superior, Wisconsin, to the Apostle Islands.
+The bloom has largely dissipated but reports suggest it stretched 50 miles (80.5 kilometers) along the shoreline from near Superior, Wisconsin, to the Apostle Islands, said Robert Sterner, director of the Large Lakes Observatory at the University of Minnesota-Duluth.

-Blue-green algae blooms have become more common in other U.S. lakes and rivers .
-Scientists say the increase is partly because of warming water temperatures.
+“They’re very noticeable and very unexpected in a place like the deep and cold and generally low-nutrient Lake Superior,” Sterner said.

 Most Read Nation & World Stories